fransirvent1994/fransirvent1994.github.io/README.md

 <div align="center">
     <h1>Greetings! 👋 I'm Francisco Sirvent</h1>
     <p>
-        I'm a Computer Engineering student at UOC (Universitat Oberta de Catalunya) and a passionate Python Developer eager to contribute to innovative tech projects.
+        I'm a Computer Engineering student at UOC (Universitat Oberta de Catalunya) and a passionate Developer eager to contribute to innovative tech projects.
         My journey with programming began with languages like C, C++, and C#, but Python and JavaScript have become my main focus.
 Check out some of my projects on my GitHub profile.
         I'm also delving into front-end development and currently studying DevOps technologies to expand my skills and opportunities in the field.
     </p>